emilyguancamole/product-sentiment/README.md

 I converted the predicted sentiment score for each aspect to ternary sentiment classes (positive, negative, or neutral).
 Ternary labeling was chosen because this is a "middle ground" in terms of strictness of a "positive" sentiment class.
 For all aspects that were truly features of the product (i.e. not "na"), I calculated precision, recall, F1, and accuracy of the model's predictions.

 #### Metrics
     TP:  36
     TN:  0
     FP:  46
     FN:  18
     Precision:  0.43902439024390244
     Recall:  0.6666666666666666
     F1 score:  0.5294117647058824
     Accuracy:  0.36

-### Discussion
+#### Discussion
 Overall, targeted sentiment did not perform as well as whole-review sentiment analysis.
 Similarly to the whole-review sentiment analysis, there was a high rate of false positives, suggesting that the model was more likely to predict the review as having a positive sentiment toward any aspect.

 Hand-labeling the sentiments of product features was trickier than anticipated.
-The actual meaning intended by the reviewer was often ambiguous, so I was not confident some of the labels I assigned to features.
+The actual meaning intended by the reviewer was often ambiguous, so I was not confident in some of the labels I assigned to features.
 Thus, the "ground truth" labels produced by hand-labeling may not reflect the true sentiment intended by the reviewer.

 Additionally, the test set used only contained 20 reviews, which is a very small sample compared to the 161000+ total reviews.
 A small test set was used because hand-labeling the reviews was a time-consuming and manual process.
 A different test set may result in different metrics, and a larger test set may result in more reliable metrics that reflect the true performance of the model.

+## Product-Level Sentiment Analysis
+Evaluation of sentiment at the product level is qualitative, as each sentiment spans at least 50 reviews.
+I created a function in eval.ipynb that takes a product’s ASIN and summarizes the predicted whole-review sentiment and aspect-level sentiments, along with the actual average review for the product.

+An example result summary for a product is below.
+The predicted overall sentiment is positive, which is consistent with the actual average rating of 4.93 stars.
+On top of overall sentiment, this also displays the features of the product and the averaged sentiment towards each feature.

+    Predicted overall sentiment for product B0C9V4J9ZT: 1 Actual overall star rating: 4.93
+    Predicted sentiment for each aspect:
+        gift: 1.0
+        quality: 1.0
+        picture: -1.0
+        size: 1.0
+        purchase: 1.0
+        week: 1.0
+        work: 1.0
+        fall: 1.0
+        star: 1.0
+        room: 1.0
+        wall: 1.0
+        husband: -1.0
+        box: 1.0
+        need: 1.0
+        couple: 1.0
+        hang: -1.0
+        help: -1.0

 ## Conclusion
 Overall, my lexicon-based model was able to detect reviews with positive sentiment fairly well.
 However, it struggled with a high false positive rate, indicating that more measures for detecting negative sentiment should be incorporated.
 Detection of whole-review sentiment performed significantly better than targeted sentiment.
 The approach used for lexicon-based targeted sentiment analysis should be explored further, as most existing literature I found focused on whole-review analysis, but targeted sentiment may be more useful for businesses.